tienn043/playlistCreator/README.md

 <h2>Why?</h2>
 <p>
   I really enjoy listening to music and visualizing my Spotify data with webapps like Receiptify and Obscurify.
+I thought that this project would help expand my skills and knowledge in web development as well as combine my passions in coding and graphic design.
+It is my first real experience in front end web development, and the webapp has proved to be a useful tool in my daily life.
+I am able to curate and customize multiple playlists of different wtih little hassle.
 </p>